1946 Delaware State Hornets football team

 The 1946 Delaware State Hornets football team represented the State College for Colored Students—now known as Delaware State University—as a member of Colored Intercollegiate Athletic Association (CIAA) in the 1946 college football season.
 The Hornets compiled a 5–4 record under coach Tom Conrad.
 The Hornets were invited to three bowls after the season: the Cattle Bowl in Fort Worth, Texas, the Palmetto Bowl in Columbia, South Carolina, and the Flower Bowl in Jacksonville, Florida.
-They turned down offers from Texas and South Carolina to play against Florida N&I in the Flower Bowl.
+They turned down offers from Texas and South Carolina to play against Florida Normal in the Flower Bowl.
 They won the game 7–6 after blocking a conversion attempt at the end of the game.
 It is currently the only Delaware State bowl game win in history.